knutwalker/typed-actors/README.md

 That concludes the Usage Guide.
 I guess the only thing left is to go on hAkking!
 <!--- TUT:END -->

+## Disclaimer

+Typed Actor is operating on a best-effort basis to catch unsafe usages of actors at compile time, as such, it may fail to succeed in this effort.
+It is no replacement for tests and some interoperability issue when combining multiple scala features can lead to code that should not compile, but passes anyway;
+Therefore the author disclaims all warranty or liability of any kind.

+### Know unpleasantries

+Due to `PartialFunction` being contravariant in its input, `Receive <: TypedReceive` is true.
+If you have a receive block that is statically known to be a `Receive` it can be passed without any warning to `typedReceive` or other methods that actually accept a `TypedReceive`.
+This is a failed compiler check, there is no runtime error (if it is, it's a bug).

+Scala sometime fails to perform exhaustiveness checks for total functions an various grounds.
+For example, `val f: String => Unit = { case "foo" => () }` compiles just fine.
+The exhaustiveness guarantees of various `total` combinators rely soley on scalac for their checks.
+Therefore, if scalac doesn't warn, Typed Actors also doesn't warn.

 ## License

 This code is open source software licensed under the Apache 2.0 License.